-The Target of Evaluation (TOE), the S3FV9QI/S3FV9QH/S3FV9FH microcontroller featuring the TORNADO-E cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+The Target of Evaluation (TOE), the S3FT9MD/S3FT9MC is a smartcard integrated circuit which is composed of a processing unit, security components, contactless and contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA/ECC public key cryptographic library, an [6]AIS31 compliant random number generator.
-The RSA/ECC library further includes the functionality of hash computation.
-The use for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
-However, this functionality is intended to be used for signature generation and verification only.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including an [6]AIS31 compliant random number generation library and an [6]AIS31 compliant random number generator.
 All other software is called Smartcard Embedded Software and is not part of the TOE.